Leandro-Bertoluzzi/pyspice-power-electronics/README.md

 # Access
 $ cd pyspice-power-electronics

+# Option 1: Using Docker container
+## Build and run the Docker image with the script as a parameter
+docker build -t pyspice . && docker run --rm pyspice the_folder/the_file.py

+# Option 2: Installing PySpice in local machine
-# Enter any of the folders and run a script
+## Enter any of the folders and run a script
 $ cd the_folder
 $ python the_file.py
 ```